Jy-Lau/ad_system_main/README.md

 This section provide guidance on how to run our ROS2 software.
 ### Launching the Nodes
 To launch all of the nodes in ad system main package, run the following command:
+:warning: *Note: The launch file does not cover interior_monitoring's nodes because those will be only run in docker container.*
 ```bash
 ros2 launch ad_system_main ad_system_main.launch.py
 ```

 ## Testing
 This section provide guidance on how to perform integration test of all of our submodules in our ROS2 software.
+### Integration Tests
+Please refer to [test](test/) directory for detailed information on integration testing.
 ### System Tests
 To run the system tests for this package, use the similar command from launch file: